Anthony

 US7422620

-The invention discloses a method for preparation of nm copper
+The invention discloses a method for preparation of nm

-grains with very perfect dispersitivity.
-It comprises copper
+copper grains with very perfect dispersitivity.
+It comprises

-contains specifical extraction solution to extract copper
+liquor which contains specifical extraction solution to extract

-characteristics, for example, cheap and handy raw material,
+many characteristics, for example, cheap and handy raw material,

-simplicity and convenience, low cost, high productivity and so on.
+simplicity and convenience, low cost, high productivity and so

-has extensive industrial purposes.
+conclusion, it has extensive industrial purposes.

 POWDERS OF NANO CRYSTALLINE COPPER METAL AND NANO CRYSTALLINE